 - How to quit your job and make some serious impact?

-- How an educational project turned into a successfully bootstrapped company.
+- Is it possible to turn an educational project turned into a successfully company?

 - How does it feel to be fully conscious and still not able to move and control your body?